emacsmirror/hoa-mode/README.md

 A major mode for editing automata in the [Hanoi Omega Automata format](http://adl.github.io/hoaf/).

+Offers syntax-highlighting, navigation in a file with multiple automata, and visualization.

 ![screenshot](hoa-mode.png)

+## Installation

 You can either install from MELPA, or from Git.